perpetual-protocol/perp-maker/README.md

 #### Config File: `perp-maker/src/configs/config.json`

 -   `PRICE_CHECK_INTERVAL_SEC`: the frequency to check price in second
+-   `ADJUST_MAX_GAS_PRICE_GWEI`: the maximum gas fee in Gwei to adjust order.
+If gas price exceeds this number, the order won't be adjusted
 -   `IS_ENABLED`: set to `true` to enable this market
 -   `CURRENT_RANGE_LIQUIDITY_AMOUNT`: how many amount of USD (after leverage) to provide in the current range order
 -   `CURRENT_RANGE_LIQUIDITY_RANGE_OFFSET`: the offset to upper price and lower price of current range. ex: if set to 0.05, it will provide a +-5% range order around market price